KrzysztofPrzygoda/docs/linux/ssl/ssl-guide.md

 ## Solution

-The solution to the above problem is to follow Public Key Infrastructure scheme (see [PKI section](#Public-Key-Infrastructure-PKI) at the end for explanation) and create your own Chain of Trust:
+The solution to the above problem is to follow *Public Key Infrastructure* scheme (see [PKI section](#Public-Key-Infrastructure-PKI) at the end for explanation) and create your own [Chain of Trust](#Chain-of-Trust-CoT):
-1. Create your own Certificate Authority (CA) and add its certificate to your OS *Trusted Root Certification Authorities* database.
+1. Create your own *Certificate Authority* (CA) and add its certificate to your OS *Trusted Root Certification Authorities* database.
 2. Then sign your every SSL certificate with your own CA certificate.

 In short, instead of self-signed cert you use signed cert, but by your own CA, which you need to add to Trusted CA in your OS manually.

 That's it.
+Just follow the steps below.

 ### 1. Create your own CA certificate
 ```bash